There are venomous snakes in Montana. However, the state only has one venomous species. That is the Prairie Rattlesnake (Crotalus viridis).

 What Should You Do if You Are Bitten?

 If you or someone you are with has suffered a venomous snakebite, time is of the essence.
 Because the sooner a victim receives antivenom, the less chance the venom in their body has to cause harm.
-In other words, it is important to seek immediate medical treatment.
+In other words, it is essential to seek immediate medical treatment.

 Do not attempt to kill the snake for identification purposes.
 This gives the snake a chance to bite you again.
 Also, consider that severed snakeheads can still bite and envenomate and often do.
 If you have a cell phone, take a picture of the offending reptile.
 Otherwise, get started on your way to the nearest hospital.